hg222dt/positioning_service_client/README.md

 ##Instructions

-1. Install the rails server by following the instructions in this repo: https://github.com/hg222dt/positioning_service
+1. Install the rails server by following the instructions under "REST-API" in this repo: https://github.com/hg222dt/positioning_service

+2. When you completed the rails server install, retrieve a client api key, by following the instruciton under "Registreringsapplikation" in the same repo.

+3. Retrieve your client specific api-key and add it to this file in this repo: /positioning_service_client/public/js/config.js.
+Add the key to the "key" value.

-2. Clone this repo to your local environment.
+3. Clone this repo to your local environment.

-3. Run npm install inside the project root folder.
+4. Run npm install inside the project root folder.

+4. You can now run the app by from the project root folder entering the command node app.js.

+5. When you run the apps locally, remember to run the rails-server on port 3000 and the client-server on port 4000.

 ##Functionality